aslamanver/chrome-darkmode/README.md

 We do not require any personal information to install or use the extension.

-If you have any questions or concerns about our privacy policy, please contact us at [email or contact information].
+If you have any questions or concerns about our privacy policy, please contact us at aslamanver@outlook.com

 Thank you for using our chrome extension.